palcu/dotfiles/README.md

 Hacking like a geek:

 * the `playbooks` folder contains Ansible that provisions a machine with apps and configs
+* I use the Fish shell
-* my main machine is a Mac, and I have another Mac at my office, so I keep them in sync
+* my main machine is a Mac, I have a work dev Debian machine, and my server is running Ubuntu
-* there is also a playbook for Ubuntu
-* ZSH shell with ~~oh_my_zsh~~ Prezto and my .zshrc
 * VIM provisioned with Vundle

-## Setup for new Mac machine
+## Setup for a new Mac machine

 1. Install XCode tools using `xcode-select --install`
 2. Install [Brew](http://brew.sh/)